-To be published in February 2018 by Aestas Review, an imprint of Fabula Press:
+To be published momentarily (as a third-place prize winner) by Aestas Review, an imprint of Fabula Press:

 The worst part was that he saw the skateboard kid.
 Assumed he would veer away.
 Any driver makes assumptions: The guy in the left-turn lane won’t turn right; the woman at the bus stop won’t step into the street; kids on the sidewalk will stay there.
 You can’t stop for every possible irrational behavior.